dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 ### 2. Don't forget your passport!

-### 3. Pay for an extra baggage fees online, not at the gate
+### 3. Pay for an extra baggage fees online, not at the gate.

+If you know you are checking in luggage, it is the cheapest to pay for the check-in fee when booking the flight.
+Though I have encountered instances on some smaller airlines where I was forced to pay for the check-in fee during boarding.
+If you don't see an option to pay in advance online, then the airline is going to rip you off.